Digiratory/bayes_model/README.md

     <p align="center">An open-source application designed to facilitate feature dependency modeling and evaluation using Bayesian Networks.</p>
 </p>

+## User Guide

+You can obtain user guides for BN Modeller application with the following link https://digiratory.github.io/bayes_model/.
+It covers various aspects of using BN Modeller, including data analysis workflows, best practices, and more.

 ## Instalation

 ### From sources